tomdee/calico-docker/docs/getting-started/VagrantUbuntu.md

-# Set up Calico on CoreOS using Vagrant
+# Set up Calico on Ubuntu using Vagrant

 These instructions allow you to set up an Ubuntu cluster ready to network Docker containers with [Calico Docker networking][calico-networking] using Vagrant.